jhuynh06/email-extension/README.md

    - Verify extension is enabled in chrome://extensions/

 3. **"Gemini API error" Messages**:
-   - Check API key validity
+   - Check API key validity (test with "Test API Connection" button)
    - Verify internet connection
    - Check if you've exceeded API quota
+   - If you get 404 "model not found" errors, the API may be using newer model names

 4. **Generated Response Not Inserting**:
    - Try clicking in the compose area first